CocoaPress/docs/docs/Advanced/Slicer.md

 ## Inserting Vectors

-!!! warning

-    This feature is not yet released to the general public, but is expected to work with your Cocoa Press when released.

 ![](../img/advanced/svg_embed.png)

 As of Version 2.7.0, PrusaSlicer allows a user to directly insert a vector drawing in SVG format as a modifier.
 This allows you to emboss logos, text, or other graphics into your models, or as their own models without additional tooling.